davidscarth/windows-ltsc-hardening-guide/RUNBOOK.md

 Now you will create entries for any servers or services that you use.
 We will assume all of your traffic and services will be fronted by a reverse-proxy, so you should only need to forward that additional traffic.

-5. Network Attached Storage (Assuming in this example a SMB share)
+5. Network Attached Storage (Assuming in this example an SMB share for two devices)
     ```powershell
     New-NetFirewallRule -DisplayName "SMB to NAS" -Dir Out -Action Allow -Protocol TCP -RemotePort 445 -RemoteAddress 10.10.20.10,10.10.20.11
     ```
-6. Caddy (Reverse Proxy, needs to access ACME API, fetch OCSP/issuer)
+6. Reverse Proxy (Using [Caddy](https://github.com/caddyserver/caddy) as an example, needs to access ACME API, fetch OCSP/issuer)
     ```powershell
     New-NetFirewallRule -DisplayName "Caddy ACME/Cloudflare" -Dir Out -Action Allow -Program "C:\Program Files\Caddy\caddy.exe" -Protocol TCP -RemotePort 80,443
     ```